 Overall System Status:

-Regular backups are made of the public UNIX systems of Academic Computing, which include the AFS file servers and all of the central systems.
+Regular backups are made of the public Linux systems of Academic Computing, which include the AFS file servers and all of the central systems.

 These backups are designed to protect against hardware failures and short-term emergencies only.
 They are not permanent archives.
 If you need to restore lost files, you should seek help promptly while the backups are still available.
 Backup tapes are overwritten once they expire.
 The backup scheme used for the AFS file servers and local disks are slightly different.
 Most user files are stored in AFS.